 To monitor progress towards realising this aspiration Council has adopted a set of sustainability performance measures.

-The Rural City of Wangaratta aims to reduce its greenhouse gas emissions by 20 per cent by 2016.
+The Rural City of Wangaratta is aiming to reduce its greenhouse gas emissions.
 Reducing emissions benefits the environment and reduces Council’s reliance on non-renewable energy sources.
 Public buildings account for a large amount of energy use and associated CO2 emissions.
-To address this, Council has retrofitted some of its existing buildings with solar photovoltaic (PV) cells to reduce energy usage, CO2 emissions and running costs.
+To help address this, Council has retrofitted some of its existing buildings with solar photovoltaic (PV) cells to reduce energy usage, CO2 emissions and running costs.
 Solar PV panels installed on these buildings will pay back the cost of installation in five to seven years.